brenden86/miami-shoes/README.md

 - Basic networking

 ## INSTALLATION
 Docker is required to run this app locally.
-This site is now also hosted publicly at [http://srv503876.hstgr.cloud/](http://srv503876.hstgr.cloud/)
+This site is not currently hosted publicly.

 After cloning repo: